nuagenetworks/topology-collector/README.md

 # lldpcollector

-A repository for code to collect LLDP neighbor TLVs from 1 or more nodes and produce a JSON report.
+A repository for code that collects the following information about interfaces:

+1. Neighbor LLDP information
+2. Virtual port PCI information

+The output of the code is a JSON report.

 ## Prerequisites
 1. Ansible 2.1+ installed on node where the playbook will run